frontendpatterns/frontendpatterns.dev/src/content/patterns/dependency-injection.md

 ## Solution

-Apply the Dependency Injection pattern by providing dependencies from the outside rather than creating them internally for better testability, and reinforce it with concise examples or tests.
+Provide dependencies from the outside rather than creating them internally for better testability.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.